 With summer in full swing, many families are planning vacations.
 That isn’t always possible when you have little ones at home—finances, lack of PTO, and having nobody to watch the dog can all derail those plans before they even get off the ground.
-Not to fear; day trips are an easy way to connect as a family and create lasting memories without having to commit to an extended getaway.
+Not to fear; there are plenty of options for a family friendly day trip in the Black Hills where you connect as a family and create lasting memories.
+The best part is you can do it all without having to commit to an extended getaway.

 We’ve compiled a list of our favorite destinations around the Black Hills (and a little beyond).
 If you’re feeling especially adventurous (and your kids are patient enough not to ask “are we there yet?” every 15 minutes), you could even combine a couple of these.